Eursap’s SAP Recruitment Thought Leaders asked some probing questions…

 There are so many reasons, we’ve summarised the main ones here!

-Bunga Shaw – SAP Operations Lead @ Eursap
+Bunga Shaw – SAP Operations Manager @ Eursap

 In closing, the relationship between an SAP Consultant and a good SAP Recruiter is a KEY component for any successful career.
 It can open the door to a whole new range of possibilities – and then keep opening them for you as you move through your career.